IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Learnings & Project Insights

+-   **Redundant Data Creates Maintenance Burden:** Removing the `isActive` field from personalities revealed how redundant data complicates code.
+Having both `activePersonalityId` and individual `isActive` flags meant multiple places to update and potential for inconsistencies.
+Single source of truth patterns significantly simplify logic and reduce bugs.
+-   **Default Behaviors Ensure Consistency:** Implementing a default personality revealed the importance of never leaving behavioral configurations empty.
+Users expect consistent AI behavior, and having a reasonable default ensures the system always feels intentionally designed rather than falling back to generic/vanilla responses.
 -   **Command-Based Discovery:** Implementing the `/personalities` command revealed the value of providing discoverable interfaces for complex features.
 Users need easy ways to explore available personalities and understand their options without having to use the full tool interface.
 Commands provide immediate access to system state and options.
--   The initial setup of the Memory Bank is crucial for establishing a baseline understanding of the project, even for the AI assistant itself.
+    The initial setup of the Memory Bank is crucial for establishing a baseline understanding of the project, even for the AI assistant itself.
--   Clear definition of tasks and next steps in `activeContext.md` helps maintain focus.
+    Clear definition of tasks and next steps in `activeContext.md` helps maintain focus.
--   Unit testing early in the development cycle, as demonstrated with the XML parsing function, significantly improves confidence in the correctness and robustness of core functionalities.
+    Unit testing early in the development cycle, as demonstrated with the XML parsing function, significantly improves confidence in the correctness and robustness of core functionalities.
--   **AI Personality System Integration Insights:** Following the same architectural patterns as existing components (like `createToolPrompt`) significantly simplifies integration and maintains code consistency.
+    **AI Personality System Integration Insights:** Following the same architectural patterns as existing components (like `createToolPrompt`) significantly simplifies integration and maintains code consistency.
 The `${personality ? createPersonalityPrompt(personality) : ''}` pattern provides clean conditional inclusion in template literals.
 Separating personality prompt logic into dedicated modules keeps the system prompt generation clean and focused.
 Automatic personality fetching in `ButlerTask` ensures personalities are always applied without requiring manual intervention.
--   **AI Personality System Insights:** Comprehensive personality management provides excellent foundation for customizable AI behavior.
+    **AI Personality System Insights:** Comprehensive personality management provides excellent foundation for customizable AI behavior.
 The trait-based approach (tone, communication style, expertise areas) offers granular control while remaining user-friendly.
 File-based persistence with JSON format strikes the right balance between simplicity and functionality.
 The preset system accelerates adoption by providing ready-to-use personalities while allowing full customization.
 Import/export functionality enables sharing and collaboration on personality development.
--   **Docker Tool Design Insights:** Comprehensive tool design with multiple actions provides better user experience than fragmented tools.
+    **Docker Tool Design Insights:** Comprehensive tool design with multiple actions provides better user experience than fragmented tools.
 Parameter-based action selection allows for flexible, discoverable functionality while maintaining a single tool interface.
 Smart template generation based on context (base image type) provides immediate value to users.
--   **MCP Persistence Insights:** File-based configuration persistence provides a good balance between simplicity and functionality.
+    **MCP Persistence Insights:** File-based configuration persistence provides a good balance between simplicity and functionality.
 The JSON format is human-readable and easily manageable, while the .gitignore protection prevents security issues.
--   **Configuration Management:** Separation of concerns between connection management and configuration persistence makes the system more maintainable and testable.
+    **Configuration Management:** Separation of concerns between connection management and configuration persistence makes the system more maintainable and testable.
--   **Startup Initialization:** Automatic loading and connection of saved servers on startup significantly improves user experience by maintaining state across restarts.
+    **Startup Initialization:** Automatic loading and connection of saved servers on startup significantly improves user experience by maintaining state across restarts.
--   **CLI Enhancement Insights:** Adding flexibility to user interaction patterns significantly improves user experience.
+    **CLI Enhancement Insights:** Adding flexibility to user interaction patterns significantly improves user experience.
 The dual-mode approach allows power users to quickly select common options while providing escape hatches for edge cases or creative responses.
--   **Ink Framework:** The `useInput` hook provides effective global key handling for navigation, and different visual styling helps users understand interface state changes.
+    **Ink Framework:** The `useInput` hook provides effective global key handling for navigation, and different visual styling helps users understand interface state changes.
--   **MCP Implementation:** The official `@modelcontextprotocol/sdk` provides excellent TypeScript support and makes implementing the protocol straightforward.
+    **MCP Implementation:** The official `@modelcontextprotocol/sdk` provides excellent TypeScript support and makes implementing the protocol straightforward.
 The stdio transport is reliable and well-documented.
--   **Event-Driven Architecture:** Using EventEmitter for the MCP client manager allows for clean separation of concerns and enables future features like status monitoring and logging.
+    **Event-Driven Architecture:** Using EventEmitter for the MCP client manager allows for clean separation of concerns and enables future features like status monitoring and logging.